ADACS-Australia/sna-2021b/REPORT.md

 The `MPI_ISEND` function in `Rmpi` does not include a garbage collection call, so swapping to the non-blocking send also resolves the garbage collection issue.

+## Results
+After applying optimisations, the test problem ran in 23 seconds, down from 840s - a 36x speedup.

 ## Project delivery

 The optimisations have been made available on the public github repository https://github.com/ADACS-Australia/RSienaTest.
-Changes are made relative to version 1.2-30 (July 13, 2021), reflected on the `master` branch.
-The improvements made by ADACS are available on the `mpi` branch, and are available as the `1.2-30-mpi` release.
+Changes are made relative to version 1.2-30 (July 13, 2021).

 All new functions are contained within `fastCluster.r`, with small changes to `sienaBayes.r` to point to these new functions.